dougeby/IntuneDocs/intune/checkpoint-sandblast-mobile-mtd-connector-integration.md

 -   CheckPoint SandBlast Mobile syncs with Azure AD Enrollment Group membership to populate its device’s database.

+-   Allow Check Point SandBlast admin console to use Azure AD Single Sign On (SSO).

--   Allow the Check Point SandBlast Mobile app to sign in using Azure AD Single Sign On (SSO).
+-   Allow the Check Point SandBlast Mobile app to sign in using Azure AD SSO.

 ## To set up Check Point SandBlast Mobile integration